Surgery for Weight Loss: What Are Your Options?

 Before a patient considers weight loss surgery as an option in managing obesity they should discuss this procedure with a qualified surgeon.
 In addition, the insurance company should be contacted to determine:

-- If weight loss surgery is covered by the insurance policy
+- If weight loss surgery is covered by the insurance policy, Medicare or Medicaid

 - Which local surgeons/hospitals are covered under the insurance